learnf5/nginx/lab02/Readme.md

-These are the files for Lab 02
+# These are the files for Lab 02

+# LPS Scripting